Lumines: Puzzle Fusion: Development and release

 On December 12, 2004, Lumines: Puzzle Fusion was published by Bandai and released in Japan as a launch title for the PSP.
-For North America and Europe, the game was published by Ubisoft and was released on March 23 and September 1, 2005 respectively.
+For North America and Europe, the game was published by Ubisoft and was released on March 23 and September 1, 2005, respectively.

 Ports

-Lumines: Puzzle Fusion was ported to multiple platforms, each with their own revisions.
+Lumines: Puzzle Fusion was ported to multiple platforms, each with its revisions.
 In September 2005, mobile game publisher Gameloft announced it would release Lumines for mobile phones.
-Lumines Mobile was released in North America on March 12, 2006, and in Europe on May 30 of that same year.
+Lumines Mobile was released in North America on March 12, 2006, and Europe on May 30.
 Mobile phone ports exclude Versus mode between players while introducing Arcade mode and Shuffle mode.

 By the time ports for additional platforms were released, several sequels and spin-offs had been made available and incorporated new music and gameplay features from those games.
-Buena Vista Games released a port for the PlayStation 2 (PS2) that was published as Lumines Plus in North America and Europe on February 27 and March 9, 2007 respectively.
-Lumines Plus includes nine songs from Lumines II (2006) but omits "Shake Ya Body", "I Hear the Music in my Soul", and "Lights" from the original game.
+Buena Vista Games released a port for the PlayStation 2 (PS2) that was published as Lumines Plus in North America and Europe on February 27 and March 9, 2007, respectively.
+Lumines Plus added nine songs from Lumines II (2006) but omitted "Shake Ya Body", "I Hear the Music in my Soul", and "Lights" from the original game.

 A version for Microsoft Windows was released on November 28, 2007, via WildTangent, and on April 18, 2008, via Steam's network.
-The WildTangent and Steam versions include Mission mode and Skin Edit mode, which had been introduced in Lumines Live!
+The WildTangent and Steam versions included Mission and Skin Edit mode, previously introduced in Lumines Live!
 (2006).
 The Steam version contains 21 unlockable skins with a sampling of stages for Time Attack, Puzzle, and Mission modes.
-An "Advance" pack that adds a second group of 21 skins, 70 puzzles, and 35 missions to the base game, was released the same day.
+An "Advance" pack was made available on the same day adding 21 skins, 70 puzzles, and 35 missions to the base game.